ACarlierLab/indels-in-pseudogenes/README.md

 This is a collection of Python scripts used for the analysis of indel profiles in pseudogenes in:
 "Patterns of nucleotide deletion and insertion inferred from bacterial pseudogenes", 2018, by Bram Danneels, Marta Pinto-Carbó and Aurélien Carlier

-Curated alignments discussed in the paper are saved under the curated-final.tar.gz archive
+Curated alignments discussed in the paper are saved under the Burkholderia_curated-final.tar.gz archive.

 The steps to replicate the analyses described in the manuscript are as follows: